5 Boundary-Setting Scripts for Co-Parent Conflicts

 "I understand this is frustrating.
 I'm sticking with the existing schedule for this week.
 Let me know if you'd like to discuss a change for next week."

-Notice what's missing: no accusation ("You always do this"), no emotional language ("It's really unfair"), and no over-explanation.
-You've stated what you are doing, referenced the shared agreement, and offered a clear path forward.
-There's nothing to argue with — only something to accept or reject.
+Notice what's missing: no accusation, no emotional language, no over-explanation.
+You've stated what you are doing, referenced the shared agreement, and offered a path forward.
+There's nothing to argue with, only something to accept or reject.

-Dana's co-parent frequently texted last-minute schedule changes on Sunday nights, creating chaos before the school week.
-Dana started responding with a version of this script every time — identical wording, no variation.
-After three weeks, the Sunday-night texts stopped.
-Not because her co-parent had a change of heart, but because the texts stopped producing results.
+Consider a parent whose co-parent texted last-minute schedule changes every Sunday night, creating chaos before the school week.
+She started replying with the same script every time, identical wording, no variation.
+After three weeks the Sunday-night texts stopped, not because her co-parent had a change of heart, but because the texts stopped producing results.

 Script 2: The "We Need to Talk" Ambush

-Your co-parent demands an immediate phone call or in-person conversation — often when emotions are already running high — about something that doesn't require a real-time response.
+Use this when your co-parent demands an immediate phone call about something that doesn't require a real-time response, usually when emotions are already high.

 "I want to make sure we handle this well, so I'd prefer to discuss it in writing.
 Can you text or email me the details of what you'd like to address?
 I'll respond by [specific day/time]."